AniketAshokPawar/HR_Practice/HR_Questions_01.md

 ### Q.4 Why are you looking for a change?

-I am looking for a change mainly because I want to **grow further in my career and take on more challenging responsibilities**.

 In my current role, I have gained good experience in both manual and automation testing, especially with **Playwright and TypeScript**.
-Now I want to work in an environment where I can further strengthen my automation skills, work on more complex projects, and get broader exposure to the testing process.
+Now I want to work in an environment where I can further strengthen my automation skills, work on more complex projects.

-So, I am looking for an opportunity that offers **better learning, career growth, and more challenging work**.

 ```
 ```